12 Help! – The work is stuck

 Writing a thesis is not always a walk in the park.
 There may be times during the thesis writing process when it feels like the work is not going anywhere.
-It can be difficult to find a suitable topic, delineate it, perceive the research problem, find the literature, set up a research setting, or write fluent text.
-It is important to note that internalising things takes time and writing the thesis involves work (e.g. reading the source texts, planning the thesis, etc.) that is not immediately reflected in the concrete progress made with the thesis.
+It can be difficult to find a suitable topic, delineate it, identify the research problem, find the literature, set up a research setting, or write fluent text.
+It is important to note that internalising things takes time and writing the thesis involves work (e.g. reading the source texts, planning the thesis, etc.) that may not be immediately visible in the concrete thesis.

-It is equally important to seek help whenever problems emerge, sooner rather than later.
-If you feel that you have been left alone with your work, contact your principal thesis tutor.
-You can also get support for writing the thesis from a study counsellor or study psychologist.
+It is equally important to seek help whenever problems emerge, better sooner than later.
+If you feel that you have been left alone with your work, contact your thesis supervisor.
+You can also get support for writing the thesis from a study counsellor or a study psychologist.

-In the text guidance clinic arranged by the language centre, you can discuss issues related to the writing process with a teacher from the language centre.
-The discussion time can be 30 or 60 minutes and the discussion may take place face-to-face or remotely.
-The teacher will not read the text beforehand, but, instead, the discussion will be conducted based on the questions you ask.
+In the language guidance clinic (arranged by the Jamk Language Centre), you can discuss your writing process and get help on grammatical issues with a teacher from the language centre.
+The meeting time is 30 or 60 minutes and the it can be face-to-face or online.
+The teacher will not read your text beforehand, but the meeting will beconducted based on the questions you ask.
 Book an appointment from a separate calendar.
+Find the link from the link list.

 The library offers open guidance sessions for students working on their theses.
-An advance registration is required for the guidance sessions.
+Enroll yourself to the session in advance, find the enrolment link from the link list.

 Accessibility and barrier-free learning

-The study counsellor will provide you with support and guidance in your studies, and you will have the opportunity to apply for personal study arrangements to support you in your studies.
+The study counsellor will provide you with support and guidance in your studies, and you can apply for personal study arrangements for your studies.
 You can receive individual support for writing your thesis if, for example, you have been diagnosed with dyslexia or your native language is not Finnish.
 In this case, consult the study counsellor at an early stage of your thesis project.
 For further information, see the Accessibility and Individual Special Arrangements section of the For Students pages.

 Documents